-Eyak was once spoken in south eastern Alsaka on the Cooper River.
+Eyak was once spoken in south eastern Alaska on the Cooper River, particularly in Cordova.
 It is a member of the Athabascan-Eyak branch of the Athabascan-Eyak-Tlingit language family.
 The last traditional speaker, Chief Marie Smith Jones, died on 21st January 2008.
-There is one other fluent speaker though - Dr Michael Krauss, a linguist and anthropologist at the University of Alaska Fairbanks and founder of the Alaska Native Languages Center who learnt the language from Eyak people and has documented it.
+The language was a victim of the spread of English, and also of Tlingit.

 Dr Michael Krauss, a linguist and professor emeritus at the University of Alaska Fairbanks, and founder of the Alaska Native Language Center, has studied and documented Eyak, and all the other native languages of Alaska.
 He speaks Eyak fluently, having learnt it from the last native speakers, and has produced a dictionary of the languages, and also a collection of stories and folklore.

 The Eyak Language Project is a grassroots community effort to revive Eyak as a living, spoken language.
 Since 2002 the materials collected by Michael Krauss have been made easily accessible and DVDs to help people learn Eyak have been made.
 The are available free-of-charge to anyone who wants to learn the language, and one person who used them is Guilluame Leduey from France, who learnt Eyak, then visited Alaska.
 His example demonstrated to the Eyak people that it is possible to revitalise their language, and he is also able to teach the language, and is working with Michael Kraus.